TheWarlock118/LinkMod/ModPackage/README.md

 ## Known Issues
 - Some animations are unsynced in Multiplayer - Bomb Throw, Paraglider, Shielding, etc.
 - Mipha's Grace stock not correctly showing used in Multiplayer - should be visual only
+- Hylian Outfit and Champion's Tunic skirt ruffled.
+This is caused by the way the skins were made, and is likely unavoidable without a breakthrough and massive overhaul.

 ## Future Plans
 - Unlockables